 Research at the MRL is at the vanguard of materials discovery, synthesis, fabrication and understanding.
 The MRL facilities empower researchers to make highly functional materials and devices and to discover properties never before observed.
 The MRL research groups focus on solving the world’s greatest challenges.
 The MRL community fosters the next generation of scientific researchers.
 As a result, the MRL is one of the top materials research centers in the world.

-The Frederick Seitz Materials Research Laboratory (MRL) fosters interdisciplinary research at the forefront of materials science.
-MRL brings together world-class faculty and students in condensed matter physics, materials chemistry, and materials science in a highly collaborative research environment.
+The mission of the MRL is to foster interdisciplinary research at the forefront of materials science by bringing together world-class scientists and engineers in materials science, condensed matter physics, and materials chemistry in a highly collaborative research environment.

 The MRL Facilities educates approximately 400 new users each year in advanced methods for materials fabrication and characterization.
 This is the year to start your research!